 Two more lightning blasts got too close to dodge, and had to be deflected away.
 Before the next burst came his way, he caught a look at the spaceport off in the distance.
 There seemed to be a lot of little somethings moving around its perimeter fence.
 He looked again, and zoomed his vision in.
 Troopers!

-Maybe they just in front of the main gate. . . .
+Maybe they were just in front of the main gate. . . .
 No. They were everywhere.
 There was no place Samuel and Dorsa could possibly hop the fence without being seen.

 Dummy.
 Strangen, you big, steel-plated dummy.
 You heard Joden say how their ship's arrival had been suspicious.
 They knew how you and Samuel got here.
 They knew your most likely avenue of escape.
 Why the hell did you just fly them back to the same spaceport you landed at?!
 Couldn't you have gone to the southern coast and stolen a different ship?
 Your whole last-stand distraction here in the air will all be for nothing.